-Have a good grasp on your sales, gross margins, profits, cash flow, and the specific metrics associated with your business.
+Have a good grasp on your start-up costs, sales, gross margins, profits, cash flow, and the specific metrics associated with your business.

 You will be making many decisions “on the fly” and knowing the numbers — the business economics — will help ensure you make the right decisions.

 Look for ways to cut costs where you can.
 Use cost-effective tools like email marketing and social media to drive awareness, rather than pricier traditional advertising methods.

 Don’t underestimate this one: You will work hard for all your achievements.

 Being a small business owner is one of the hardest jobs around.
 In a recent survey, 40 percent of small business owners said they don’t take vacations and have their money tied up in their business.